sindhurathiru/sindhurathiru.github.io/_projects/2_project.md

     <li>Analysis</li>
 </ol>

 After importing IMC data in text or image format, the user can view individual protein channels as well as an overlay of multiple channels at once.
+Users can then segment the nucleus channel into a cell mask, which is required for single-cell feature extraction and analysis.
+Once the cell mask is created, the user can produce a variety of quantitative plots that provide statistical information about the data.

+<h3>Data Importation</h3>